haoliangyu/ares/README.md

 ## Introduction

-ArcMap Raster Edit Suite (ARES), previously called ArcMap Raster Editor, is an addin for ArcMap 10.0/10.1/10,2, providing a set of tools in order to improve the convenience of minor raster editing.
+ArcMap Raster Edit Suite (ARES), previously called ArcMap Raster Editor, is an ArcMap addin providing a set of tools in order to improve the convenience of minor raster editing.
 Its main features include:

 * Modify pixels just by click-and-edit